-2.4 Kalihi Stream Watershed Monitoring
+6.4 Kalihi Stream Watershed Monitoring

-Kalihi Stream Watershed is located in a densely populated and trafficked portion of Honolulu near the Honolulu Harbor.
+Kalihi Stream Watershed is located in a densely populated and trafficked portion of Honolulu near Honolulu Harbor.
 It is bordered by Moanalua Stream Watershed to the west and Kapalama Stream Watershed and Nuuanu Stream Watershed to the east.
-The upper portion of the watershed is occupied by highway and undeveloped areas, the middle region contains residential development, and the lower region contains industrial and commercial development as well as residential.
-There are several DOT-HWYS routes in the watershed, the H-1 Freeway, N Nimitz Highway (Route 92), Sand Island Access Road (Route 64), and Likelike Highway (Route 63).
+The northern portion of the watershed is occupied by highway and undeveloped areas, the central region contains residential development, and the southern region contains industrial and commercial development as well as residential areas.
+There are several HDOT routes in the watershed, the H-1 Freeway, N Nimitz Highway (Route 92), Sand Island Access Road (Route 64), and Likelike Highway (Route 63).